3dgep/input/README.md

 }
 ```

 > **TODO**: It would be nice if there was a way to create custom input mappings or custom actions in scripts.
-This is not currently supported by the input system, but you can use axis and button callback functions to change the way an action is evaluated (including reading your games own custom configuration settings to evaluate actions).
+This is not currently supported by the input system, but you can use axis and button callback functions to change the way an action is evaluated (including reading your game's own custom configuration settings to evaluate actions).

 ## Known Issues